 This area was originally the sleeping cabin for the four crew members.
 In the 1998 conversion it became the crew lounge.
 It's now the aft part of a double cabin.

-The #1 hold is now crew quarters with a double bunk, the laundry, and freezer.
+The #1 hold is now crew quarters with over and under bunks, the laundry, freezer and ensuite head and shower.
 The blue plates are access to the origina 1,000 US gallon freshwater tank.

-The #2 hold is eighteen feet square and nine feet high.
+The #2 hold is twenty feet square and nine feet high.
 It originally had a double width staircase down to carry 100 people.
 In the 1998 conversion the stairs were removed and the hole plated over.
 The framing for the original large deck hatch is still in place overhead - the new stairs come down inside it.
 It has a guest cabin to port and the owners' cabin to starboard.
-Although nine foot headroom would be nice in a boat this size, we've taken the bottom foot for fuel tanks.
+Although nine foot headroom would be nice in a boat this size, we've raised the floor a foot to make tanks for 3,600 gallons of fuel.
 The piping is for bilge pumping, freshwater supply, and forward ballast.

 The Mirrlees Blackstone ES4 MGR is a wonderful beast.
 It's rock solid dependable, torquey, and authentic, producing 330 hp at 750 rpm with a 2:1 gear.